ahlawat000/Assignment_BTech2026_2201921640062/README.md

 Approach and solution explanation.

-  DSA:- used divide & conquer approach to find to merge 2 sorted array and sorting after they are merged
+  DSA:- used divide & conquer approach to solve rotated sorted array search by using fecursive techniques.

   OOPS:- practiced basic concepts of polymorphism and implementing method ovverriding by help of @Override